objcio/articles/2015-02-10-image-formats.md

 The simplest way to represent bitmaps is as binary pixels: a pixel is either on, or off.
 We can then store eight pixels in a byte, which is very efficient.
 However, we can only have two colors, one for each state of a bit.
 While this does not sound very useful in the age of millions of colors, there is one application where this is still all that is needed: masking.
 Image masks can, for example, be used for transparency, and in iOS they are used in tab bar icons (even though the actual icons are not one-pixel bitmaps).

 For adding more colors, there are two basic options: a look-up table, or actual color values.
 [GIF](https://en.wikipedia.org/wiki/GIF) images have a color table (or a palette), which can store up to 256 colors.
-The pixels in the actual image are then values into this look-up table.
+The values stored in the bitmap are indices into this look-up table, which specifies their respective color.
 As a result, GIFs are limited to 256 colors only.
 This is fine for simple line drawings or diagrams with filled colors, but not really enough for photos, which require a greater color depth.
 A further improvement are [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) files, which can either use a palette or separate channels, both supporting a variety of color depths.
 In a channel, the color components of each pixel (red, green, and blue, RGB, sometimes adding opacity/alpha, RGBA) are specified directly.

 GIF and PNG are best for images with large areas of identical color, as they use compression algorithms (mainly based on run-length encoding) to reduce the storage requirements.
 The compression is lossless, which means that the image quality is not affected by the process.